strimzi/client-examples/README.md

 * `USER_CRT` - the user's certificate
 * `USER_KEY` - the user's private key
 * `LOG_LEVEL` - logging level
+* `SASL_CALLBACK_CLASS` - sets class for `sasl.login.callback.handler.class`; by default it uses `io.strimzi.kafka.oauth.client.JaasClientOauthLoginCallbackHandler` if possible
-* `ADDITIONAL_CONFIG` = additional configuration for a consumer application.
+* `ADDITIONAL_CONFIG` - additional configuration for a consumer application.
+Notice, that you can also override any previously set variable by setting this.
 The form is `key=value` records separated by new line character

 Streams
 * `BOOTSTRAP_SERVERS` - comma-separated host and port pairs that is a list of Kafka broker addresses.
 The form of pair is `host:port`, e.g. `my-cluster-kafka-bootstrap:9092`